Welcome to CAST – the Centre for Anxiety, Stress and Trauma…

 - Training and consultancy: CAST offers training and consultancy to organisations and professionals working in health and care, the emergency services, and also the private sector.
 We tailor training to your needs and can cover subjects ranging across anxiety, stress, trauma, burnout, and staff wellbeing.

-- Specialist supervision: For those working with people who have witnessed or experienced traumatic events, specialist supervision can be helpful in mitigating against the impact of vicarious trauma.
+- Specialist supervision: For those working with people who have witnessed or experienced traumatic events, or those who routinely deal with distressing content as part of their job role, specialist supervision can be helpful in mitigating against the impact of vicarious trauma.
 Offered remotely and in-person and as individual or group supervision, CAST works with teams to consider what best supports the wellbeing of their staff.

 - Trauma Awareness Workshops: Delivered by Dr Jai Shree Adhyaru to a wide audience including psychiatrists, nurses, and social workers, the half-day Trauma Awareness Workshop was developed in the context of crisis response in which many people from a range of services may need to work with those who experienced a traumatic event.
-The interactive workshop focuses on the concept and definition of trauma, the signs, symptoms and impact of trauma in adults and children, cultural understandings and the different treatments available.
+The interactive workshop focuses on the concept and definition of trauma, the signs, symptoms and impact of trauma in adults and children, cultural understandings of trauma as well as how to engage in conversations with people impacted by trauma and the different treatments available for those experiencing Post Traumatic Stress Disorder (PTSD) and other conditions.

-- Supporting the London Metropolitan Police to ensure staff wellbeing: CAST staff have been providing training for “Blue Light” emergency services in issues around trauma.
-CAST is also providing screening for trauma spectrum disorders and, where appropriate, treatment.
+- Supporting the London Metropolitan Police to ensure staff wellbeing: CAST staff provided training for “Blue Light” emergency services in issues around trauma.
+CAST also provided screening for trauma spectrum disorders and, where appropriate, treatment after the Grenfell Tower fire.
 A letter of commendation from the Metropolitan Police was delivered to CAST in recognition of the employee trauma support that we have delivered.

 - Supporting the Grenfell Inquiry: Giving and listening to evidence can have an emotional impact on those involved.
-CAST has been providing support for witnesses and members of the public attending, or giving evidence at, the public inquiry.
-People at the inquiry often hear distressing material which can have an adverse effect on their wellbeing.
+CAST provided support for witnesses and members of the public attending, or giving evidence at, the public inquiry.
+People at public inquiries often hear distressing material which can have an adverse effect on their wellbeing.
 Provision of psychological support contributed to the effective delivery of the inquiry.

 - Supporting School Staff following the death of a student: Our work has offered guidance to schools on how to communicate information and work with those most directly impacted, as well as the impact on the wider school system.